-Ikhlaq Sidhu is the faculty director and founder of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology.
+Ikhlaq Sidhu is the founding faculty director and chief scientist of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology.
 He received the IEOR Emerging Area Professor Award from his department at Berkeley.
 Ikhlaq Sidhu is an innovator with an industry background and the perspective of an academic.

 He teaches, advises, and manages people to enable impactful and relevant innovation, which today demands a different kind of leadership.
 From him, people learn how to create new things that are technically complex that will also actually have impact in the real world.